LucFauvel/youtube-transcript-mcp/README.md

 ```
 1. Get transcript info for [video URL]
 2. Get the first 5 minutes of transcript
-3. Summarize the fist 5 minutes
+3. Summarize the first 5 minutes
 4. Get the last 10 minutes of the transcript and summarize it
 ```